cv-lang/application-server/README.md

 ### Run your long-running business process

-.NET Application-server is a program that manages your business applications,  native workflow, jobs, processes and performs the “magic” of converting .Net Console Application into native workflow that can be run on it.
+.NET Application-server is a program that manages your business applications,  native workflow/business processes, jobs and performs the “magic” of converting .Net Console Application into native workflow that can be run on it.

 Like IIS, the application-server is responsible for running your business processes,native workflows, jobs and services.
 Provides uniform methods for communication, logging, debugging and managing the entire system.
 It allows you to run business processes on different server nodes (on different physical machines).